Section 7 of 7

 Our team provides export controls and licensing support as part of our consultancy services — including licence applications, compliance reviews, and advice on due diligence processes.
 If you are unsure whether your exports are compliant, speaking to us before you ship is the right first step.

-If you are already exporting and you want to know how your current process stands up — whether your commodity codes are correct, whether your proof of export is adequate, whether your documentation is compliant — a compliance healthcheck gives you an honest assessment of where you are and where the gaps are, before they become problems.
+If you are already exporting and want to know how your current process stands up — commodity codes, proof of export, documentation compliance — a healthcheck gives you an honest assessment before gaps become problems.